gloriousLoaf/Workout-Tracker/README.md

 <p>&nbsp;</p>

 ## Installation
 To install, clone this repo and setup a MongoDB instance on your local machine.
 Open Bash or your prefered CLI, and run ``` mongod ``` to instantiate.
 From a different terminal, navigate to the root folder of this repo, run ``` npm install ``` to get the dependencies.
 Then run ``` node server ``` to start the server on localhost:3000.
 Navigate to this location in your browser and begin your workout plan!
 (Does coding count as resistance training?)

-This app will be deployed live using **ObjectRocket on Heroku**, see it in action (here)[heroku link available by 08/4/2020].
+This app is deployed live using **mLab on Heroku**, see it in action 👉 [HERE](https://mongoworkout-tracker.herokuapp.com).
 See Heroku's documentation on hosting your app through their PaaS.
 <p>&nbsp;</p>

 ## Usage